 Many educators teaching diverse students report that they do not receive enough cultural background information on their students.
 If you are teaching Liberian students, it is important to be aware of newcomers’ backgrounds.
-The information below is meant to provide an overview of key highlights, so you develop culturally responsive teaching strategies that are in tune with your students’ unique learning styles.
+This page will provide you with information on spoken languages; teaching Liberian students in the classroom; family/school engagement with Liberian students; and gender, culture, and family.
+You can download this page in a PDF or print it.
+This information will provide an overview of key highlights so you develop culturally responsive teaching strategies that are in tune with your students’ unique learning styles.

 Here is some cultural information to help educators and other professionals or volunteers who are working with refugee, immigrant, and asylum-seeking families.
 This page is about Liberian students in the USA.

 English is used for instruction in all public and mission schools and in universities in Liberia.
 Education suffered as a result of war and the Ebola outbreak in 2014.
 Prior to the war, access to formal primary schooling was limited to missionary schools.
 In rural areas, secret societies (Poro and Sande) relied on “bush schools” to teach history and genealogy along with training in herbalism and midwifery.
 Higher education opportunities are limited, especially for indigenous people.
 In refugee camps, educational opportunities are also limited.

 Many children learn through listening and memorization since many indigenous languages are oral.